 In order to boot the Mac OS X Retail DVD, you’ll need to download and burn iBoot.
 For desktops and laptops using unsupported Intel CPUs and graphics, a legacy version of iBoot can be downloaded here.

 - When you get to the installation screen, open Utilities/Disk Utility.
-NOTE: If you can’t get to the installation screen, retry the process, but type -x at the screen above.
-This will enter Mac OS X Safe Mode, which will allow you to proceed.
-If this doesn’t work, try PCIRootUID=1.
-Some newer cards require this command.
+NOTE: If you cannot get to the installation screen, retry from Step 4, type PCIRootUID=1 before hitting enter.
+If that doesn’t work then try PCIRootUID=1 -x or just -x which will enter Mac OS X Safe Mode and will allow you to proceed.
+For some graphics cards, use GraphicsEnabler=No boot flag to proceed.

 - Partition your hard drive to GUID Partition Table

 - Format your hard drive to Mac OS Extended (Journaled).
-NOTE: Chameleon can only boot from a disk or partition of 1 TB or less.
+NOTE: The bootloader can only boot from a disk or partition of 1 TB or less.
 Partition larger drives.

 - For the purposes of this guide, name it Snow Leopard.
 You can rename it later.

 - Close Disk Utility

 - When the installer asks you where to install, choose Snow Leopard

 - Choose Customize‚ and uncheck additional options.
 This will hasten the install process.
 You can always install this stuff later.